Content protected from screenshots

 Related Questions

-What is the approximate radius of the gold nucleus as stated in the text?
+What is the primary role of the gold foil's thinness in the Geiger-Marsden experiment?